-Luxury travel in the Dolomites: discover Trentino and South Tyrol
+Luxury travel in the Dolomites: your guide to Trentino and South Tyrol

-Most people picture Tuscany or the Amalfi Coast when they think of luxury travel in Italy.
-The Dolomites have a different kind of magic.
-Wilder, quieter, more layered.
-And once you have experienced it properly, nothing else quite compares.
+Most people picture Tuscany or the Amalfi Coast when they imagine luxury travel in Italy.
+I understand why.
+But the Dolomites are a different kind of extraordinary, and once you've experienced this region properly, nothing else quite compares.

 Dolomites Peaks of the Dolomites, a section of the northern Italian Alps, as seen from the Val di Funes, Italy.